 If you watch television, you’re probably no stranger to the ads that mention various medical devices and how there are class action lawsuits pending.
 While a class action lawsuit may help many people resolve their case, not all people who are hurt by medical devices qualify to join a class-action lawsuit.
 Sometimes, those who join class-action lawsuits do not get the compensation they deserve.

 If you’ve found a class-action lawsuit regarding the medical device that caused your injury, first take the time to talk with a Texas personal injury attorney to make sure that you meet the qualifications and that joining the class action would be in your best interest.

 Texas Statute of Limitations

 If you or someone you love was hurt because of a defective medical device, contact Thompson Law right away.
 In Texas, you only have a certain amount of time after the injury to bring a claim.
 That amount of time is known as the statute of limitations.
 The time period in Texas is two years from the date that the injury occurs.

 The Importance of Choosing the Right Attorney

 Product liability is a form of personal injury, but these claims are quite different.
 It’s important that you choose a lawyer who is experienced in product liability; specifically, defective medical devices.
 These claims can be incredibly complex.
 Companies who manufacture medical devices often have powerful lawyers who will do everything they can to discredit your story.
 That’s why you need Thomson Law and THE FOURS on your side in Dallas at 214-444-4444, Fort Worth at 817-444-4444, North Texas at 972-444-4444, or the DFW Mid-Cities at 469-444-4444.
 We are zealous legal advocates with product liability experience.
 Our goal is to help people who are injured protect their legal rights and get the compensation that they deserve.
 Don’t wait.
-Call Thompson Law now at 1-800-LION-LAW.
+Call Thompson Law now at 844-308-8180.